JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/01-What-Is-The-Free-Monad/03-The-Original-Free-Monad.md

   bind (Pure a) f = f a
   bind (Impure f_of_Free) f =
     Impure (f_of_Free <#> (
-      -- recursively call `bind` on nested `Impure` instances -- until we get a `Pure` instance of Free
+      -- recursively call `bind` on nested `Impure` values -- until we get a `Pure` value of Free
       \pure_A -> bind pure_A f
-      -- apply the function and then rewrap `Impure` instances ))
+      -- apply the function and then rewrap `Impure` values ))
 ```
 Let's see `bind` in action via a graph reduction: